ticsea/A-THIED-HAND/README.md

 **——So many chests, I don’t want to open them one by one and pick items one by one.
 It's exhausting!
 I!
 Want!
 To be free!!!
 Save my brain juice!
 AAAA**

 #### **🔹 Product Positioning**
-QuickPick is a mod focused on **enhancing the exploration experience**, aiming to improve gameplay with minimal interaction.
+QuickPick is a mod focused on **enhancing the exploration experience**, QuickPick streamlines your Minecraft gameplay by reducing the hassle of manually transferring items between containers and your inventory.
+Whenever you open any container, the mod scans for items that match what you already carry and quickly moves them into your inventory.
+This saves you time and keeps your items organized, so you can focus more on adventuring and crafting.

 #### **🔹 Core Features**
 - **Auto-transfer items**: When opening a chest, items already present in your inventory will be automatically transferred.